emanuele-f/PCAPdroid/faq.md

 `10.215.173.1` is the IP address of the virtual interface created by PCAPdroid.
 As PCAPdroid acts like a proxy, all the connections have this source address.
 <br/><br/>

+**Why I see DNS requests to 10.215.173.2?**
+`10.215.173.2` is virtual IP address used by PCAPdroid to capture the DNS traffic.
+During startup, PCAPdroid detects the DNS server in use by the device and proxies all the DNS requests to such address.
+Only UDP DNS queries as currently supported.
+TCP DNS queries are dropped.

 **Why is PCAPdroid asking me to create a VPN?
 Will it steal my data?**

 In order to run without root, the app takes advantage of the Android [VpnService](https://developer.android.com/reference/android/net/VpnService) API to collect the packets on the device.
 They are not sent to an external VPN server.